Medieval Knighthood was one of the most central themes prevalent during medieval times in Europe.

 Not everyone could achieve medieval knighthood and the honour was reserved for a select few.
 An important condition of becoming a medieval knight was to hail from the nobility.

 While this was not the necessary and the only condition, it was very difficult for a person outside nobility to aspire to a medieval knighthood because it required a lot of money for the training and buying of weapons.
 Another way to become a knight was to prove one’s worth on the battlefield.

-The first stage towards becoming medieval knights was that of a page boy.
+The first stage toward becoming medieval knights was that of a page boy.
 This started by training a boy when he was seven years of age.
-Some important elements of the training of page boy included learning to use weapons, riding a horse, and showing a certain kind of ethical behaviour which was eventually to become the Code of Chivalry of medieval knighthood.
+Some important elements of the training of page boys included learning to use weapons, riding a horse, and showing a certain kind of ethical behavior which was eventually to become the Code of Chivalry of medieval knighthood.
 All these things were taught to the page boy by the squire, which was the next step in medieval knighthood.

 A page boy was elevated to the status of a squire which was the second rank of medieval knighthood.
 Squires were generally teenagers who had their own defined duties, among them being the training of the page boys.
 Squires were assigned to specific knights to closely observe the life of the knights and behave accordingly.
 They also went to the battlefield with the knights to prove their worth as brave fighters.

 After a squire had proven his worth on the battlefield and fulfilled the requirements of the code of medieval knighthood, he was finally elevated to the status of knighthood.

 This was done during a formal ceremony after which the knight was given his own coat of arms for identification.
 This was the highest stage in medieval knighthood after which the knight could have his own flag bearing his coat of arms.